Neurosymbolic, by construction.

 end function

-The LLM authors at the higher layer too.
-It composes new behaviors from the existing palette, and writes new actions and considerations as MiniScript when its imagination needs them.
+The AI also authors at the higher layer.
+It composes new behaviors from the existing palette, and writes new actions and considerations as MiniScript when it needs them.
 Here is what the spell-weaver returned the day a player typed !cast_spell "a small fox that knows where it came from":

 // spell-weaver output, hot-loaded into the live simulation